github/training-kit/paths/electron/starting-with-electron/04-creating-app-files.md

   nav: "electron-getting-starting"
 main-content: |

   Since we used a boilerplate, the main files are already there.
-These files are the
+These files are the:

   - `package.json`
   - `src/index.html`
   - `src/index.js`